Fabio-A-Sa/Y3S1-InterPessoaComputador/Exercises/MyLEIC.md

 Há uma grande preocupação em que a aplicação tenha um design familiar aos olhos dos utilizadores.
 Para isso questionamos qual é o IDE/Text Editor de eleição para programar.
 Neste requisito o VSCode foi, de longe, o mais escolhido.

 Além disso, notou-se uma preocupação crescente para melhorar a colaboração entre alunos do mesmo grupo e até entre grupos da mesma Unidade Curricular.
-Live Chat, chamadas de voz, e programação colaborativa foram as mais requisitadas.
+Possibilidade de reuniões com Live Chat, chamadas de voz e programação colaborativa foram os requisitos mais desejados.

 > Qual IDE/Text Editor usa mais frequentemente? <br>
 > Funcionalidades do IDE (várias linguagens, acesso direto a ferramentas do git, histórico de modificações de ficheiros, debugger, dark mode); <br>
-> Em que medida a incorporação de um sistema de colaboração entre alunos e entre grupos seria favorável ao aprendizado (dúvidas, organização, distribuição de tarefas, agendar reuniões diárias de grupo...)? <br>
+> Em que medida a incorporação de um sistema de colaboração entre alunos e entre grupos seria favorável ao aprendizado (dúvidas, organização, distribuição de tarefas, agendar reuniões diárias...)? <br>

 ## 3. Repostas

+### 3.1.
+Who are the users?
+Just age is not enough…

+### 3.2.
+What tasks do they perform?
+Currently.

+### 3.3.
+What tasks are desirable?
+Be creative!

+### 3.4.
+How are tasks learned?
+Not how users learn how to use new devices.
+Is there any previous knowledge required?

+### 3.5.
+Where are tasks performed?
+Characterize the environment.

+### 3.6.
+What is the relationship between user and information?
+Identify sensitive and/or shared information.
+Do users feel comfortable in sharing such information?
+How do they access the information?

+### 3.7.
+What other instruments does the user have?
+Identify other instruments used in such tasks.

+### 3.8.
+How do users communicate?
+If they do at all...
+If so, how?

+### 3.9.
+How often tasks are performed?
+Identify which tasks are more frequent.

+### 3.10.
+Are there time restrictions?
+How long are users willing to spend to perform a task?

+### 3.11.
+What happens if something goes wrong?
+Not only what can go wrong, but also how users deal with that.

 ## 4. Personas